 First, if you want to know where we are right now, have a look here.

 In addition to the CTD operations, we will deploy a bunch of Argo buy strattera online floats during the RREX cruise.
-An Argo float is an autonomous drifting profiler, which is programed to drift freely around 1000m and every 10 days, change its buoyancy to dive to a depth of 2000m and then go the surface, measuring a temperature and salinity profile.
-The float then transmits its data to a data center via a satellite, and starts a new 10-days cycle.
+An Argo float is an autonomous drifting profiler, which is programmed to drift freely around 1000m and every 10 days, change its buoyancy to dive to a depth of 2000m and then go to the surface, measuring a temperature and salinity profile.
+The float then transmits its data to a data center via a satellite and starts a new 10-days cycle.

-As of today, around 3000 Argo float are drifting in the ocean (a float lasts around 4 years).
-Their data is used by the meteorology and oceanography forecast centers, as well as by researcher in order to quantify and study the ocean warming and its possible consequences for the sea level rise.
+As of today, around 3000 Argo floats are drifting in the ocean (a float lasts around 4 years).
+Their data is used by the meteorology and oceanography forecast centers, as well as by researchers in order to quantify and study ocean warming and its possible consequences for sea-level rise.

 A few days ago, deployed a special Argo float: A Deep-Arvor.
 This Argo float is indeed able to reach depths as deep as 4000m.
 It is only the fifth of this kind ever deployed, and the float has already transmitted its first observations!